vdesabou/kafka-docker-playground-docs/docs/playground repro bootstrap.md

 🗺 The Cloud region.

 🎓 Tip: you can also use CLUSTER_REGION environment variable
+🎓 Tip: use \<tab\> completion to trigger fzf completion

 #### *--cluster-environment CLUSTER-ENVIRONMENT*